teslajs/tesla-cli/README.md

 ## Usage

-Generate a new Tesla app:
+Generate a new Tesla app called "lasers":

-	tesla app-name
+	tesla lasers